TheKhafre/celoNodeTypescript/README.md

 ## Generate Validator Key
     `yarn run generate:validator`

-## Create configuration file by copying the template into .env file with the command
+## Create configuration file by copying the template into a new file named .env file with the command
     cp .env.template .env

 ### the file should contain the following lines which should be adjusted accordingly: